fmvasilenko/TOXIN/src/common.blocks/rate-button/rate-button-docs/rate-button.state.md

 Possible values: `0 - number of stars`.

 ### Initial state
-Initial state is got from  the star radio input, that has checked attribute.
+Initial state value is got from the star radio input, that has checked attribute.
 If there is no checked star - value sets to 0

 ### State dependencies